-Firefighting is a very challenging and demanding career.
-Firefighters need to be able to respond quickly and work effectively as part of a vital team.
+Firefighting is a very challenging and demanding occupation.
+Firefighters must respond quickly and work effectively as part of a vital team.

 Firefighters perform functions in a number of areas, including, but not limited to, the following:

 Promotion of fire prevention and public education

 Protecting both the public and the environment from hazardous materials concerns

 Emergency medical care through the First Responder Program